IBM/starcraft2-replay-analysis/README.md

 We created the `ReplayData` class to take a replay stream of bytes and process them with all our event handlers.
 The resulting player event lists are stored in a `ReplayData` object.
 The `ReplayData` class also has an `as_dict()` method.
-This method retuns a Python dictionary that makes it easy to process the replay events with our Python code.
+This method returns a Python dictionary that makes it easy to process the replay events with our Python code.
 We also use this dict to create a Cloudant JSON document.